quocthang0507/AndroidStudioExamples/README.md

 1. HelloWorld project

-A simple app displays "Hello World" to verify that Android Studio is correctly installed, and to learn the basics of developing with Android Studio.
+A simple app displayed "Hello World" to verify that Android Studio is correctly installed, and to learn the basics of developing with Android Studio.

 2. HelloToast project

-The HelloToast consist of two `Button` elements and one `TextView`.
+The HelloToast consisted of two `Button` elements and one `TextView`.
 When the user taps the first `Button`, it displays a short message (a `Toast`) on the screen.
 Tapping the second `Button` increases a "click" counter displayed in the `TextView`, which starts at zero.

 This app changed default launcher icon.

 3. MyApplication project

-MyApplication is based on `Basic Activity` template.
+MyApplication was based on `Basic Activity` template.
 The `Basic Activity` template has more features and incorporates recommended app features, such as the options menu that appears in the app bar on Android-powered devices.

 ### Lesson 2: Activities and intents

 4. TwoActivities project

-TwoActivities contains two `Activity` implementations.
+TwoActivities contained two `Activity` implementations.
 You can send data from the main `Activity` to the second `Activity` and return data back to the main `Activity`.

+5. TwoActivities (lifecycle) project

+This project modified the existing TwoActivities project and added implementations of the `Activity` lifecycle callback methods to print messages to **logcat** when those methods are invoked.

 ### Lesson 3: Testing, debugging, and using support libraries